thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/index.md

 - [add to group](/docs/user-guide/rule-engine-2-0/nodes/action/add-to-group) — Adds Message Originator Entity to Entity Group.
 - [calculated fields](/docs/user-guide/rule-engine-2-0/nodes/action/calculated-fields) — This node is used to trigger calculated field processing without storing the incoming telemetry in the database.
 By default, the processing of calculated fields are triggered by the save attributes and save time series nodes.
 - [change owner](/docs/user-guide/rule-engine-2-0/nodes/action/change-owner) — Changes Owner of the Originator entity to the selected Owner by type.
-- [clear alarm](/docs/user-guide/rule-engine-2-0/nodes/action/clear-alarm) — This Node loads the latest Alarm with configured Alarm Type for Message Originator and Clear the Alarm if it exist.
+- [clear alarm](/docs/user-guide/rule-engine-2-0/nodes/action/clear-alarm) — clears existing active alarms for the message originator.
 - [copy to view](/docs/user-guide/rule-engine-2-0/nodes/action/copy-to-view) — Copy attributes from asset/device to related entity view according to entity view configuration.
-- [create alarm](/docs/user-guide/rule-engine-2-0/nodes/action/create-alarm) — creates new alarms or updates existing active alarms.
+- [create alarm](/docs/user-guide/rule-engine-2-0/nodes/action/create-alarm) — creates new alarms or updates existing active alarms for the message originator.
 - [create relation](/docs/user-guide/rule-engine-2-0/nodes/action/create-relation) — Create the relation from the selected entity to originator of the message by type and direction.
 - [delay (deprecated)](/docs/user-guide/rule-engine-2-0/nodes/action/delay) — Delays incoming messages for configurable period.
 - [delete attributes](/docs/user-guide/rule-engine-2-0/nodes/action/delete-attributes) — Delete attributes for Message Originator.